Health care systems by country: Belgium

-Health Insurance

 Health care insurance is a part of the Belgian social security system.
-To enroll, a person must first join a health insurance fund mutuelle (mutualité) or ziekenfonds (mutualiteit) for which an employer's certificate is required if the employer is to contribute to the cost.
+To enrol, a person must first join a health insurance fund mutuelle (mutualité) or ziekenfonds (mutualiteit) for which an employer's certificate is required if the employer is to contribute to the cost.
 If employed a person's contributions is automatically deducted from salary.
 The employer will also pay a contribution.
 Health insurance funds will reimburse medical costs.
 The choice of mutual insurer is up to the individual.
 Most of them are affiliated to a religious or political institution but there is no real difference between them because reimbursement rates are fixed by the Belgian government.

 Insurance funds do not always cover the full costs of treatment and typical reimbursement is between half to three-quarters of a typical doctors or specialists visit.
 A deciding factor here depends on one's job.
 From people who are unemployed or disabled, receiving other benefits or business-owners receive somewhat less.
 There is also a "yearly maximum bill" meaning that someone who has paid a certain amount to their doctor/hospital within the year does not have to make any further payment.
 From this point, any extra is returned from the patient's insurance.
 In general, the poor, even without reaching the necessary sum, do not pay anything.